How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 These can actually be quite tricky, as many species of bee are considered protected, threatened, or endangered.
 This means the exterminator will need to have special licensing to deal with them.

 Depending on the species, bee or wasp removal can run around $95 to $1,500.
-However, it might be best to call a beekeeper if you’re dealing with bees, as many keepers will remove the hive at little or no cost, adopting it into their apiary.
+However, it might be best to call a local beekeeper if you’re dealing with bees.
+Many keepers will remove the hive at little or no cost, adopting it into their apiary.

 Fleas, Ticks, and Bed Bugs (Oh My!)